-Many factors play a role in calculating your business insurance cost.
-The most influential factors are usually your profession, number of employees and coverage needs.
-These factors can vary significantly from business to business.
+Many factors play a role in calculating your small business insurance cost.
+The most influential are usually your profession, number of employees, and coverage needs.
+These features can vary significantly from business to business.

 Number of employees

 The amount of coverage you select has an impact on your premium.
 For example, a $1 million/$2 million policy will generally cost more than a $1 million/$1 million policy.

 What is an aggregate limit?

-For example, a carpenter is sued by 3 clients over the course of a year due to damages caused by faulty workmanship.
+For example, three clients sue a carpenter in a year for damages caused by faulty workmanship.
 Each client sues for $500,000, totaling $1.5 million.
-Individually, each incident is under $1 million, which meets policy limits.
+Individually, each incident is under $1 million, which meets the policy limits.
 However, the annual aggregate amount is exceeded, meaning the third incident will not be covered.

 Time in business

 Getting the cheapest business insurance

-Finding the cheapest business insurance policy is a priority for the cost-conscious business owner, but always weigh the price against the coverage.
-You don’t want to pay for coverages you don’t need, but you also don’t want to be underinsured if something happens.
-Seek balance.
+Small business owners typically want the cheapest business insurance policy, but they need to weigh price against coverage.
+While you don’t want to pay for unnecessary coverages, you also don’t want to be underinsured if something happens.

-You can save money by adjusting your deductibles.
-A deductible is the amount you pay out of pocket toward a covered loss at the time of a claim.
+- Adjusting your deductible: You can save money by adjusting your deductible.
+A deductible is the amount you pay out of pocket toward a covered loss.
 Generally, the higher your deductible, the lower the cost of your annual premium.
-Just be sure you’re comfortable paying the deductible you select.
+Make sure you’re comfortable paying the deductible you select.